Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-Sommerfeld introduced his radiation condition together with a uniqueness result.
-We follow his example and provide a uniqueness statement for our outgoing wave condition in photonic crystals.
+Following Sommerfeld's example, we accompany our outgoing wave condition in photonic crystals with a uniqueness statement.
 With this result, we can treat the application on negative refraction.
 Several problems must be tackled in this process and the uniqueness result is, unfortunately, not as strong and simple as one would like it to be.

-It is an essential feature of the Helmholtz equation that, even without source terms and with homogeneous boundary conditions, the solution may be nontrivial.
-One example on a bounded domain is $\Omega = (0,1)\subset \R^1$ with the solution $u(x) = \sin(\pi x)$ for $\omega = \pi$.
-A more relevant example in higher dimension ($2$ or $3$) is the Helmholtz resonator: When $\omega$ coincides with the resonance frequency, there is a nontrivial solution to homogeneous boundary conditions, see \cite{Schweizer-Helmholtz-resonator}.
-For regular exterior domains, the Sommerfeld condition implies uniqueness (the Helmholtz operator has only a continuous spectrum and no point spectrum), but this is true only for the original Helmholtz equation with constant coefficients.
+It is an essential feature of the Helmholtz equation that, even without source terms and with homogeneous boundary conditions, solutions may be nontrivial.
+One example is the bounded domain $\Omega = (0,1)\subset \R^1$ with the solution $u(x) = \sin(\pi x)$ for $\omega = \pi$.
+A more relevant example in higher dimension ($2$ or $3$) is the Helmholtz resonator: When $\omega$ coincides with the resonance frequency, there is a nontrivial solution to homogeneous boundary conditions, see \cite{ Schweizer-Helmholtz-resonator}.
+For regular exterior domains, the Sommerfeld condition implies uniqueness: The Helmholtz operator has only a continuous spectrum and no point spectrum.
+We emphasize that this is true only for the Helmholtz equation with constant coefficients.